gitlabhq/gitlabhq/doc/operations/sidekiq_memory_killer.md

   Existing jobs get 30 seconds to finish.
 After that, the MemoryKiller tells Sidekiq to shut down, and an external supervision mechanism (e.g. Runit) must restart Sidekiq.
+- `SIDEKIQ_MEMORY_KILLER_SHUTDOWN_SIGNAL`: defaults to 'SIGTERM'.
+The name of the final signal sent to the Sidekiq process when we want it to shut down.